bcgov/aries-vcr-issuer-agency/README.md

 #### Docker

 Ensure that you have Docker and Docker Compose installed in your environment.
-This is all you will need to run the Agency.

 _Please see instructions [here](https://docs.docker.com/desktop/#download-and-install) for installing Docker and instructions [here](https://docs.docker.com/compose/install/) for installing Docker Compose on your system._